Child Health

 We aim to safeguard and promote good health for all children in South Devon whilst providing comprehensive local care to those in need together with support for their families.

-Except for emergency and inpatient care, services are provided by appointment and are normally available between the hours of 9am and 5pm excluding weekends, public, bank and statutory holidays.
+Except for emergency and inpatient care, our services are provided by appointment and are normally available Monday to Friday, 9am to 5pm.
+We are closed on weekends and public bank holidays.

 Emergency arrangements

-Emergency and inpatient care is available at all times, always with direct access to a Consultant Paediatrician.
+Emergency and inpatient care is available 24 hours a day, 365 days a year, with direct, continuous access to a Consultant Paediatrician.

 Children’s Ward – Louisa Cary Ward, Torbay Hospital

-The ward cares for children between the ages of 0 – 18 years with any medical, surgical or psychological conditions requiring inpatient care, day case and day patient care.
+The ward cares for children between the ages of 0 to 17 years with any medical, surgical or psychological conditions requiring inpatient, day case and day patient care.
 There are separate areas on the ward for assessment, for young people and for high dependency patients.

 Children’s Specialist Community Team